How High Arches Affect Foot Health

-Diabetic foot care is important in preventing foot ailments such as ulcers.
-If you are suffering from diabetes or have any other concerns about your feet, contact Glenn Aufseeser, DPM from Lakewood Foot and Ankle Specialists.
+If you have any concerns about your feet, contact Glenn Aufseeser, DPM from Lakewood Foot and Ankle Specialists.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 If you have any questions please feel free to contact our offices located in Lakewood and Manchester Township, NJ .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.